The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 Advice on Corporate Contributions for Research-Tier Proposals

+100% of the corporate contribution must be provided either as a gift or through a sponsored research project, but not both.
+In-kind contributions from the corporate partner(s) are not allowable.
 Ahead of proposal submission, prospective PIs for Research-tier awards should discuss with their partner(s) whether the 25% corporate portion of the total project budget will be provided as a gift or through a sponsored research agreement.
-Should the corporate portion be provided as a gift, the Andlinger Center will require a gift letter to memorialize the contribution.
-If the corporation choses to fund their portion as a sponsored project, the funding is subject to the federally-approved 64% indirect cost charge and must be approved by the Office of Research and Project Administration.
-If you have questions about this, please consult the Andlinger Center’s Senior Grants and Finance Manager, Ashlee Prewitt-Crosby, ashleep@princeton.edu.
-In-kind contributions from the corporate partner(s) are not allowable to satisfy the 25% corporate portion; 100% of the corporate contribution must be in the form of either a gift or through a sponsored project, but not both.
+Should the corporate portion be provided as a gift, a gift letter will be required to memorialize the contribution.
+If the corporation choses to fund their portion as a sponsored research project, access to IP and requests for reports will be negotiated.
+Sponsored funding is subject to Princeton University’s federally-approved indirect cost rate of 64% of the modified total direct costs, and must be approved by the Office of Research and Project Administration.
+If you have questions about this, please consult our senior grants and finance manager, Ashlee Prewitt-Crosby, ashleep@princeton.edu.

 Required elements of the proposal are:

-- Cover page: including lead PI, team members (names and affiliations, including corporate liaison), project title, total budget request, and project abstract of no more than 250 words.
+- Cover page: must list lead PI, team members (names and affiliations, including corporate liaison), project title, total budget request, project abstract of no more than 250 words.
 The abstract is to include a statement outlining the practical implications of the research and potential impact on industry and society.
+If the proposal is targeting one or more of the Center’s Research Initiatives, that should be explicitly noted above the abstract.

 - Scientific/technical narrative: no more than four pages, single-spaced, 12-point font, including tables and figures, that describe the project and address the intellectual merit and expected outcomes.
 References may be in addition to the stated number of pages.